 10. Rent a hall.

-Is your place too cramped to fit everyone you’d like to invite comfortably?
+Is your place too cramped to comfortably fit everyone you’d like to invite?
 Rent a hall or room in a church, community center, or school for a few hours.
 These venues are often pretty cheap — sometimes even free — and they provide plenty of space for hanging out, eating, and mingling.
 To give the kids something to do, set up a table with puzzles, board games, and paper and crayons.
 For food, keep it easy with build-your-own sandwiches, veggies and dip, chips, and cake.
 This might be the perfect time to hit up your local grocery store’s catering services.